 - On a monthly basis, Regional Treasurers will be presented with management accounts supplemented by a detailed listing of income and expenditure transactions.
-In line with the standard format, this will highlight the position compared to the annual regional budget and year end reforecasts provided by the Region - It is envisaged that Regional Treasurers should provide an update on the current finance position to all Committee meetings using the management accounts supplied with a commentary on key variances or other issues that the Treasurer feels should be flagged up. - As all events should be organised to at least breakeven, a report should be prepared by the Regional Treasurer and/or organiser explaining any losses for the Regional Committee consideration.
-An Events Business Plan proforma must be used for the financial planning of all events such as seminars and dinners. - It is incumbent on the Treasurer to ensure that they are properly incurred and accord with an approved programme or are required for the administration of the Region. - If problems are encountered in maintaining Regional accounts, the matter should in the first instance be reported to the Committee with details forwarded as soon as possible to Britannia Walk with a copy to the Director of Corporate & Business Services. - It is important to recognise that Regions are not legal entities but part of the Institution which is a charitable company limited by guarantee.
-Any transaction is therefore undertaken in the name of the Institution and the responsibility rests with the Trustees.

-- Regions must ensure that all actions including financial commitments are properly approved and covered within the approved budget. - Expenses and benefits paid or granted to Regional officers and members should be properly and reasonably incurred in line with the CIHT T&S policy and to ensure that they comply with Charity Law and do not frustrate the position of Trustees or the Memorandum and Articles of Association.
+The standard management accounts template will highlight the position compared to the annual regional budget and year end reforecasts provided by the Region. - Regional Treasurers should ensure that an update on the current financial position is provided to all Committee meetings using the management accounts supplied with a commentary on key variances or other issues that the Treasurer feels should be flagged up. - It is incumbent on the Treasurer to ensure that all expenditure is properly incurred and accords with an approved programme or is required for the administration of the Region. - If problems are encountered in maintaining Regional accounts, the matter should in the first instance be reported to the Committee with details forwarded as soon as possible to Britannia Walk with a copy to the Director of Corporate & Business Services. - It is important to recognise that Regions are not legal entities but part of the Institution which is a charitable company limited by guarantee.
+Any transaction is therefore undertaken in the name of the Institution and the responsibility rests with the Trustees. - Regions must ensure that all actions including financial commitments are properly approved and covered within the approved budget. - Regions should ensure that sufficient income is generated over the year to cover any projected spend.
+Any in-year surplus or deficit must be included in the year end group accounts and no balances will be retained or carried forward to the following year. - Expenses and benefits paid or granted to Regional officers and members should be properly and reasonably incurred in line with the CIHT T&S policy and to ensure that they comply with Charity Law and do not frustrate the position of Trustees or the Memorandum and Articles of Association.